ixofoundation/ixo-blockchain/x/project/spec/02_messages.md

 }
 ```

-A `CreateClaimDoc` contains an ID uniquely identifying the claim, and TODO.
-Upon
+A `CreateClaimDoc` contains an ID uniquely identifying the claim, and a template
+ID of the claim template that the claim is based on.
+More information about
+schema templates (and specifically claim templates) in [this repository](
-creating a claim, its default status is `0` i.e. Pending.
+https://github.com/ixofoundation/schema).
+Upon creating a claim, its default
+status is `0` i.e. Pending.

 ```go
 type CreateClaimDoc struct {